SamLonneman/os-challenge-wavy-gang/README.md

 | Average |      7267306       |      7253648       |

 ### Conclusion
 The results of our experiment above show that on average Solution_1 scored slightly lower than Solution_0.
-However, after performing a statistical hypothesis test with alpha=0.05, we received a P-value of 0.44, so we fail to reject the null hypothesis that Solution_1 will run slower than or equal to (score higher than or equal to) Solution_0 in the test environment.
+However, after performing a one-tailed statistical hypothesis t-test with alpha=0.05, we received a P-value of 0.44, so we fail to reject the null hypothesis that Solution_1 will run slower than or equal to (score higher than or equal to) Solution_0 in the test environment.
+Therefore, the difference in average score of our samples is not statistically significant enough to suggest that there is any true difference in performance.

 ### Discussion
 The conclusion provides evidence that simply replacing a multiprocess approach with a multithreaded approach does not significantly improve performance.
 This conclusion makes sense when we remember that we only expected a performance improvement by reducing the overhead of creating new processes.
 This is a very small difference, and more importantly, this very small improvement only occurs once per request (maybe just a few hundred times depending on the client run configuration).
 It seems likely that this improvement might only become significant with an arbitrarily large number of requests (far more than could realistically be tested).
 Furthermore, even though the results were insufficient for rejecting our null hypothesis, the experiment was still very important to our project because it laid the foundation for future experiments which are based on multithreading.